b4n4n377/Mame-Arcade-Subsystem-Organizer/README.md

 **Update 04/2024:** It now also creates a sub folder with all the games of the 'All Killer No Filler' list, see http://forum.arcadecontrols.com/index.php?topic=149708.0

+**Update 05/2024:** Adapted the whole script to ansible, so it can be run remotely, for example on your MAME computer.

 The script operates by:
 - Running ```mame -listxml``` to create an XML file with all supported systems.
 - Converting the XML file to a more manageable JSON file.